Healthy Rice Krispie Treats

 Before creating the recipe, I did quite a bit of reading on what I could substitute for marshmallows in rice krispie treats.
 I also decided that, since I was making the rice krispie treats without marshmallows anyway, I might as well take it all the way and see if I could make it a vegan rice krispie treats recipe too.
 My exact reasoning on this subject: “Why not?”

 My reading lead me to brown rice syrup.
-(I found a jar at our grocery store, but you can also order it online here.)
+(I found a jar at our grocery store, but you can also order it online).
 While it’s a bit more processed than honey or maple syrup, it’s still fairly natural and certainly a healthier option than corn syrup, the primary ingredient in marshmallows.
 It also tastes so similar to marshmallows, I was floored!

-This Healthy Rice Krispie Treats recipe is just a few ingredients—peanut butter, coconut oil, brown rice syrup, and vanilla for flavor—and takes only minutes to stir together on the stove.
+This Healthy Rice Krispie Treats recipe uses just a few ingredients—peanut butter, coconut oil, brown rice syrup, and vanilla for flavor—and takes only minutes to stir together on the stove.
 I can see it being a fun, easy recipe to make with kids, as well as a summer staple when it’s too hot to turn on the oven and no-bake desserts reign supreme.

 I haven’t tried the recipe with other nut butters or sweeteners yet, but I imagine a no-stir almond butter or sunflower seed butter would be good substitutes for the peanut butter.
 You do need to use a nut (or seed) butter of some kind, as it binds the bars and is important to their flavor and texture.
 As far as the brown rice syrup, I think you would be safe to substitute honey, though please note that honey will alter the rice krispie treats’ flavor somewhat, since it has a strong taste of its own, and the treats may be less chewy than if you stick with the brown rice syrup.
 That said, I imagine they would still be worth second (and third) helpings.
 If you decide to try the recipe or play around with it, I’d love to hear how it goes!